katemakescode/mercantile/README.md

 - [X] book search
 - [ ] responsive design
 - [ ] addition of items to an in-memory shopping cart
+- [ ] unit testing
 - [ ] cart viewing, and dummy checkout handling
 - [ ] order creaton
 - [ ] new customer creation, and order histories